-ISNA said Jalili had also stressed to Britain, France, China, Russia and Germany the need for complete global disarmament, and that he had called for strategies to be put in place to achieve that aim.
+ISNA said Jalili had also stressed to the US, Britain, France, China, Russia and Germany the need for complete global disarmament and called for strategies to achieve that aim to be put into place.

-The bilateral talks between Iran and the US appeared to be concrete proof of the commitment from Barack Obama, the US president, to engage Iran directly on nuclear and other issues, in contrast to the policies of the previous Bush administration.
+The bilateral talks between Iran and the US appeared to be concrete proof of the commitment from Barack Obama, the US president, to engage Iran directly on nuclear and other issues, in a sharp break with the previous Bush administration.

-Iran-US bilateral talks have been rare since the two nations broke diplomatic relations nearly 30 years ago, in the wake of the Iranian Islamic revolution and the US embassy hostage crisis in Tehran.
+Iran-US bilateral talks have been rare since the two nations broke diplomatic relations nearly 30 years ago, following the Iranian revolution and the ensuing US embassy hostage crisis.

 US and Iranian negotiators met in Baghdad two years ago to discuss Iraq, but those were three-way talks hosted by Iraq.

 Earlier on Thursday, a US state department spokesman said that if Iran was willing to address the nuclear issues, then there probably would be subsequent meetings.

 “That process will take some time,” PJ Crowley said.

 “We’re not going to make a snap judgment on Thursday.
 We’re going to see how that meeting goes, evaluate the willingness of Iran to engage on these issues.”